scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ## Prerequisites

-You need to have enough permissions to deploy Scalar DL on Azure.
-Please see [Cloud permissions document](./CloudPermissions.md) for more details.
+You must have required permissions as specified in [Cloud permissions document](./CloudPermissions.md) to create cloud resources to deploy Scalar DL on Azure.

 ## Step 1.
 Configure your network